capitalfortune

 Top Discount

 The top discount you can get varies by local authority and the rules are different in Scotland, Wales and Northern Ireland.
-In England, you're entitled to a maximum discount of up to £87,200, or £116,200 if you live in London for tax year of 2022/23.
-This amount increases every year in April in line with inflation.
+In South East England, you're entitled to a maximum discount of up to £38,000.

 Housing Association Tenants